 As part of its efforts to encourage developers to make their sites more secure across the board, Google previously announced it would be applying a "secure" label to sites that had SSL enabled, and could penalize those that did not.

 But now, Google says that HTTPS has become so widespread that it will no longer specially label these sites as secure within Chrome, and that "users should expect that the web is safe by default."
 But fear not -- the browser will still apply a "not secure" label to sites that still only have HTTP.
 Read the full statement >>

 A New (AI-Powered) Google News App

 Google launched its revised News app on May 8 -- right in time for I/O, of course -- designed with AI that helps users find news content that is both high-quality and personalized.

 The reimagined Google News app, wrote Google News Engineering and Product Lead Trystan Upstill, "uses a new set of AI techniques to take a constant flow of information as it hits the web [and] synthesize information ... in a way that helps you make sense of what’s happening, and what the impact or reaction has been."
 Additionally, the new app will contain a "Headlines" section that shows an "unfiltered view" of the most widely-read global news stories, without any other special personalization.

 Reading between the lines, it would appear that these changes are one form of Google's efforts to combat fake news -- by using AI to determine what's real and quality journalism, while also incorporating behavioral signals from users to make that content personalized.

 "Amid this deluge of information," Upstill wrote, the new Google news app sets out to "make it easier to keep up and make sense of it all."
 Read the full statement >>

 As always, we're watching all things Google.
 We'll continue to pick out top news items, algorithm updates, and trends that can aid your marketing.

-And until those May flowers finally appear, have a great April.
+And until July arrives -- have a great June.